evanagovino/evanagovino.github.io/_posts/2017-8-17-NBATradeMachine2.md

 title: Custom NBA Trade Machine Part Two
 ---

 So I finished the first part of the project, which was pulling the information about player salaries.
-This was much easier than expected, thanks to Basketball Reference which has all of this information conveniently available on <a href='https://www.basketball-reference.com/contracts/players.html'>one page</a>.
+This was much easier than expected, thanks to Basketball Reference which has all of this information conveniently available on <a href='https://www.basketball-reference.com/contracts/players.html' target="_blank">one page</a>.

 The code below pulls the table from this page with the very simple Pandas 'Read HTML' function.